 • Schools should have an automated external defibrillator (AED) at each practice and competition.

-• Schools should write and rehearse an emergency action plan (EAP) for each venue used for practice or competition.
+• Schools should write, review and annually rehearse an emergency action plan (EAP) for each venue used for practice or competition.

 • The NFHS online course “Heat Illness Prevention” should be taken by baseball, cross country running, football, soccer softball, tennis, and track & field coaches.

 • Schools should attempt, when possible, to have qualified medical personnel on site for athletic contests.

 • Schools should hire athletic trainers.

 • Allow team medical staff to move freely from the 20 yard line to 20 yard line while respecting the 2 yard barrier in football.

 • Allow team medical staff to move freely from the 40 yard line to the 15 yard line while respecting the 10′ barrier in soccer.

 • Allow 2 medical personnel into the hockey coach box in addition to the 5 team personnel as allowed by the NFHS.